Rabac, a small town, on the east coast of Istria, gets quite busy during the summer. Rabac has lots of little bars and cafes, as well as restaurants.

 Another interesting building is Francovich Palace, dating back to 17th century.
 The Francovich palace is a home to a museum dedicated to Matthias Flacius Illyricus, a protestant, writer, philosopher and historian who lived in 16th century.
 His legacy includes over 200 books.

 Dubrova Sculpture Park

 Just few kilometres from Labin, you can visit Dubrova Sculpture Park, a large outdoor exhibition featuring more than 70 sculptures.
 The entrance to the park is free.

 Food & restaurants in Rabac

 Istria is the best destination in Croatia for foodies, no doubt about that.
-And as you would find out if and when you visit Istria, the best restaurants aren’t always in popular coastal towns, and resorts.
+And as you would find out if and when you visit Istria, the best restaurants aren't always in popular coastal towns, and resorts.
 But, rather in the off-the-beaten path locations, scattered all over Istria.
-And Rabac is not different.
+And Rabac is no different.

 Food in Rabac is similar to food in other Istrian towns, with few local specialties like pasutice (a diamond-shaped pasta), and krafi (sweet ravioli stuffed with cottage cheese, raisins and lemon zest).